 - Research and obtain any visas that are required for your trip, and ensure your passport expiration date is at least six months after the dates of travel.

-- Complete a travel waiver (available at your respective academic department office).
+- Complete a travel waiver (available at your respective academic department office) and COVID-19 Vaccination/Booster Attestation form.

 - Register your itinerary and contact information in the Harvard Travel Registry.